 Rating – 4.5 out of 5

-In A Court of Mist and Fury by Sarah J. Maas, Feyre is working through the her complicated feelings surrounding the events that happened other the mountain (NO SPOILERS!).
+In A Court of Mist and Fury by Sarah J. Maas, Feyre is working through her complicated feelings surrounding the events that happened under the mountain (NO SPOILERS!).
 With Rhysand still expecting her a the night court frequently and Tamlin not allowing her to help, Feyre is in bind.
 How can she break free and start to heal?
 Will the Night Court help or hurt in this new world?
 Only time will tell for Feyre.